 What is the relationship between cortisol and insulin resistance?

-The overproduction of cortisol can lead to insulin resistance via several mechanisms.
+High cortisol levels can lead to insulin resistance via several mechanisms.

 - Cortisol enhances muscle protein breakdown